All Episodes

 Thank you.

-Uh I've never attacked first lady.
+I've never attacked First Lady.

-Well, obviously you're not listening to it because uh, but I'm not telling anybody else how to eat either.
+Well, but I'm not telling anybody else how to eat either.

 She is.

-She's trying to make it a federal law, what we can and can't eat.
+She's trying to make it a federal law what we can and can't eat.

 And I'm just pointing out that it doesn't appear she's taking her own advice, does it to you?